shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 The URL is parsed here using the twig variable element, which is automatically available in your element's template.

 Once more: That's it!
 Your element is now fully working!
-The shop manager can choose your new element in the 'Shopping Experiences' module, he can configure it and even see it being rendered live in the administration.
-After saving and applying this layout to e.g. a category, this element will also be rendered into the storefront.
+The shop manager can choose your new element in the 'Shopping Experiences' module, he can configure it and even see it being rendered live in the Administration.
+After saving and applying this layout to e.g. a category, this element will also be rendered into the Storefront.

 ## Next steps